respawn-app/FlowMVI/docs/v2/android.md

 }
 ```

-Compose plays wonderfully with FlowMVI because state changes will trigger recompositions.
-Just mutate your state,
-and the UI will update to reflect changes.

 Under the hood, the `MVIComposable` function will efficiently subscribe to the store (it is lifecycle-aware) and
 use the composition scope to process your events.
 Event processing will stop in `onPause()` of the parent activity.
 In `onResume()`, the composable will resubscribe.
 MVIComposable will recompose when state changes, but not
 resubscribe to events.
 The lifecycle state is customizable.

+?> Compose plays well with MVI style because state changes will trigger recompositions.
+Just mutate your state,
+and the UI will update to reflect changes.
+Also, the `ConsumerScope` is `@Stable`, so you can safely send intents from
+anywhere without awkward method references and unstable lambdas.

 * Use the `consume` block to subscribe to `MVIActions`.
 Those will be processed as they arrive and the `consume` lambda
   will **suspend** until an action is processed.
 Use a receiver coroutine scope to